Bright, vibrant display

 With the underwhelming camera and the quirky, yet impractical tall design in mind, the Xperia 5’s $799 price tag takes it well out of the “no-brainer” category.
 There are huge caveats that come with recommending this phone and I’d implore potential buyers to give it a try before dropping your dollars.

 The most high profile rival is the Samsung Galaxy S10e which starts at $749 and has recently dropped to as low as $549 in sales via US carriers.
 The biggest trade-off is the lack of a zoom lens, but if that’s not a priority the S10e represents a better all-round package.

 The Google Pixel 3 can often be picked up for less than $500 these days, or you can go even cheaper with the Pixel 3a.
 Both phones aren’t even close to beating the Xperia 5 on performance, but again, if photography is important to you Google’s phones blow Sony’s efforts out of the water.
-If the inevitable Pixel 4 is priced around the $800 mark that’ll also be worth strong consideration.

 Go a little larger and the competition really hots up.